LuckyJimJD/CivilProcedure/_outlines/Choice_of_Law.md

   - Is there an applicable FRCP provision?
     - Is there a true conflict between the FRCP provision and state law?
     - i.e. Are the requirements of the FRCP and state law inconsistent?
-      - In _Hanna_, the manner of service was valid under FRCP, but invalid under state law.
+      - In _Hanna,_ the manner of service was valid under FRCP, but invalid under state law.
   - If so,
     - Was the FRCP provision properly adopted according to the process under the REA?
     - Is the FRCP provision "rationally capable of classification" as procedural?